The-going/evlproject/content/pipeline/porting/irqflow.md

 However, we may schedule execution of in-band work handlers from out-of-band code, using the regular `irq_work_queue()` service which has been extended by the IRQ pipeline core.
-Such work request from the head stage is scheduled for running over the root stage on the issuing CPU as soon as the out-of-band activity quiesces on this processor.
+Such work request from the oob stage is scheduled for running over the in-band stage on the issuing CPU as soon as the out-of-band activity quiesces on this processor.
 As its name implies, the work handler runs in (in-band) interrupt context.

 {{% notice note %}}
 The interrupt pipeline forces the use of a synthetic IRQ as a